-If you've never played either game, pick up Guild Wars 2.
-In terms of innovations, it's clearly the more cutting age game.
+If you've never played either game, pick up GW2.
+In terms of innovations, it's clearly the more cutting edge game.

 However, for me, in spite of all of GW2's wins in individual categories, WoW is still the overall winner.

 Why?
 Nostalgia?
 Brand loyalty?
 It is my sentimental favorite, but it's not just that.
-GW2 wins so many individual categories because it is a newer game.
+GW2 is victorious in so many individual categories because it is a newer game.
 But WoW is the original innovator.
-It's much easier to build upon someone else's winning formula than to create one from scratch.
-And WoW is that original winning formula.
-Although each expansion may get tired after a while, I'll still always want to play the next one.
+It's much easier to build upon someone else's winning formula than to create one from scratch—and WoW is that original formula.
+Although new expansions can become old quickly, thanks to the creativity and highly detailed work, I'll still always want to play the next one.
 Blizzard has proven itself; I know it retains the ability to surprise me.